kubewarden/docs/docs/writing-policies/go/02-scaffold.md

+---
+sidebar_label: "Create a New Policy"
+title: ""
+---

 # Creating a new validation policy

 We are going to create a validation policy that validates the labels of generic Kubernetes